gyselax/gyselalibxx/docs/getting_started.md

   - Break problems into small, composable functions.
 Avoid the temptation to design large, monolithic classes.
   - Can be thought of as a function.
 Classes are used instead so the functions called by this function can be decided at compile time.

-By separating operators (behavior) from data structures (data), you ensure clarity, reusability, and better adherence to the functional programming style.
+By separating operators (behaviour) from data structures (data), you ensure clarity, reusability, and better adherence to the functional programming style.

 For example consider the case of a semi-Lagrangian advection.
 The operator is similar to a function which modifies a data structure containing the distribution function.
 By using a class the method used to interpolate the function (e.g. spline interpolation or Lagrange interpolation) can be specified without duplicating code.